Andresws12/Portfolio-Vue3/README.md

 My personal portfolio has been meticulously crafted using Vue 3, Typescript, and Pinia for seamless state management.
 I strive to demonstrate my development expertise and explore innovative ideas, while conducting experiments with leading-edge technologies in the field of frontend development.

+## To-Do List 🎉

+Here are some things I have in mind to enhance my portfolio.
+It's a work in progress!

+- [x] Create an "README" section.📃
+- [x] Create base project.
+- [x] Deploy base project.🚀
+- [ ] Add personal data.
+- [ ] Implement interaction with api jokes.
+- [ ] Find more bad jokes. 😂

 ## <span id="built-with">🏗️Built with</span>